mrpowers-io/spark-fast-tests/README.md

 // throws an exception because the Datasets have different data
 ```

+The `DatasetComparer` has `assertSmallDatasetEquality` and `assertLargeDatasetEquality` methods to compare either Datasets or DataFrames.

+If you only need to compare DataFrames, you can use the `DataFrameComparer` with the associated `assertSmallDataFrameEquality` and `assertLargeDataFrameEquality` methods.
+Under the hood, `DataFrameComparer` uses the `assertSmallDatasetEquality` and `assertLargeDatasetEquality`.

 ## Setup

 Add the [sbt-spark-package plugin](https://github.com/databricks/sbt-spark-package) so you can install Spark Packages.